---

 ### Key Observations

 1. **Task effect (GPT-4o row):** GPT-4o shows a clear negative slope on *both* tasks — approximately $-25$ on insurance and $-38$ on Ellsberg.
 The *qualitative* pattern (clear negative relationship) replicates across task domains.
 However, the absolute slope magnitudes and $\alpha$ levels are **not directly comparable** across these cells, because they use different model variants (m_01 vs. m_02), different priors (Lognormal(3.0, 0.75) vs. Lognormal(3.5, 0.75)), and different numbers of consequences ($K = 3$ vs. $K = 4$).
-The $\alpha$ parameter's scale is implicitly set by the interaction of prior, consequence space, and utility geometry, so a value of $\alpha \approx 110$ in the $K = 4$ Ellsberg cell does not have the same behavioural meaning as $\alpha \approx 41$ in the $K = 3$ insurance cell.
+The $\alpha$ parameter's scale is implicitly set by the interaction of prior, consequence space, and utility geometry, so a value of $\alpha \approx 110$ in the $K = 4$ Ellsberg cell does not have the same behavioral meaning as $\alpha \approx 41$ in the $K = 3$ insurance cell.
 The key inference is that both cells exhibit a clearly negative slope, not that one slope is "larger" than the other.

 2. **LLM effect (Ellsberg column):** On the same Ellsberg task, GPT-4o obtains $P(\text{slope} < 0) \approx 0.98$ while Claude obtains $P(\text{slope} < 0) \approx 0.77$.
 The LLM makes a substantial difference.
 Since both cells use the same m_02 model and the same prior, the $\alpha$ estimates *are* directly comparable within the Ellsberg column.